 - Northern Sea Oats/ Chasmanthium latifolium

 - Sweetbay Magnolia/ Magnolia virginiana

 - Red Maple/ Acer rubrum

-If for any reason a rain garden is not appropriate for your site, there are still ways, big and small, that you can keep storm water on site.
+If for any reason a rain garden is not appropriate for your site, there are other ways that you can manage storm water.
 Here are some alternative ideas:

 - Rain barrels